jeastham1993/capsuledotnet/README.md

-# capsuledotnet
+# Capsule .NET
-.NET Wrapper for the Capsule CRM API
+A lightweight library for making calls to the Capsule CRM API.